skagget77/recover-gh-secrets/README.md

 ```

 ### 2. Generate Key
-The key is used to protect the Secrets outside of the repository.
+The key is used to protect the secrets outside of the repository.
 Because of this it's important that the key is kept secret.

 Generate a new random key:
 ```